willingc/nbgrader/docs/source/user_guide/04_autograding.rst

     from nbgrader.api import Gradebook
     gb = Gradebook("sqlite:///gradebook.db")

-    # create some students and add them to the database
+    # add some students to the database
     gb.add_student("Bitdiddle", first_name="Ben", last_name="Bitdiddle")
     gb.add_student("Hacker", first_name="Alyssa", last_name="Hacker")
     gb.add_student("Reasoner", first_name="Louis", last_name="Reasoner")

-    # show what students are in the database
-    gb.students

 .. parsed-literal::

-    [Bitdiddle, Hacker, Reasoner]
+    Reasoner

 Note: the assignment should also already be in the database.
-An example of how to add it is given in :doc:`3_releasing_assignments`.
+An example of how to add it is given in :doc:`03_generating_assignments`.

 Once the database has been set up with the students, we can run the
 autograder: